kosday/Linkar_Framework_for_NET/README.md

 ## Building Libraries

 There is a solution file "LinkarFramework.sln" for Visual Studio 2019 that can be used to compile all libraries.

+The projects of this solution, are multi target projects.
+The targets are "net45" and "netstandard2.0".
+So, when you build the solution, two version (.NET 4.5 and .NET Standard 2.0) of libraries are built at the same time.
+The projects are also ready to generate the libraries for "x86", "x64" and "AnyCPU" platforms.

+In the folder Publish/Release are the following folders with all compiled libraries:

+	- net45
+		- AnyCPU
+		- x64
+		- x86
+	- netstandard2.0
+		- AnyCPU
+		- x64
+		- x86

+In these folders is also the only one private library "Linkar.dll".
+The others libraries are open-source and can be rebuilt in Visual Studio with the solution file.